-Who can identify the telltale limp of Polio survivors, or the panic that would ensue every summer when the disease would claim or cripple hundreds of young people each year?
-Polio, one of humanity’s oldest and most pernicious killers, was eradicated with the help of animal testing, as was smallpox and rubella.
+Covid-19 is still fresh in everyone’s minds, as is the relief the world felt once the vaccine was distributed (at record speed), thanks to animal research.
+Polio, one of humanity’s oldest and most pernicious killers, was also eradicated with the help of animal testing, as was smallpox and rubella.
 Plus, diabetes can now be controlled through insulin, which was discovered with the contribution of animal testing.
 Add to that new developments in HIV, cancer and diabetes treatments, and even electronic implants that can give patients the chance to activate paralyzed limbs, and it becomes clear that human medicine without animal subjects would be a mere shadow of itself.
 Animal research is the primary vehicle for understanding how disease affects the human body.
 When we say no to animal testing, we also say no to deeper understanding and possibility.

 Human medicine advances animal medicine.

 Animals and humans are often afflicted by the same infectious and congenital diseases.
 Almost all of our pets die from diseases which are well known to us – the most common cause of sudden death in cats is heart disease, the same disease that kills the most women in the US every year.
 Medicines developed via animal testing for human use often end up benefitting the very animal populations upon which they were first tested.
 (For example, monkeys, Ebola’s first victims, could benefit from a developmental Ebola vaccination).
 The reflexive nature of advances and human sciences is expressed in the One Health initiative, whose central premise connects human health to the health of animals as well as the environment.
 As such, animal testing is not merely subjugation of animal life to human life, but a necessary step in preserving Earth’s biology writ large.